dexiouz/Notes/setup-reactNative-on-macOS/index.md

-# How to Set up React Native on MacOs
+# How to Set up React Native on MacOS

 So you have a new MacOS and now you want to set up [React Native](https://reactnative.dev/) on your new machine.
 This guide will walk you through with a straight to the point approach.
 No gimmicks.

-To make this as straight forward as possible, I'll include links for further reading on any concept, stack, tech etc.

 We'll divide our set up into three
 - General( For all platforms both iOS and Android)